-Tectile or touch sensors devices have been become one of the most importance in any commercially electronic application due to its simplest used and suitable intuitive (Walker, 2012).
+In last decade, touchscreen devices have been become one of the most importance in any commercially electronic applications (Walker, 2012) due to its simplest used and suitable intuitive.
 Touchscreen is an electronic visual display that user can directly control by touching on the screen rather than using a mouse, touchpad or any other controller devices.
 There was the touchscreen technology used in computers since 1960s (Johnson, 1965).
 In fact, there were several types of touchscreen technology which used in familiar electronic devices such as automatic teller machine (ATM), stock checking or even cashier computer in convenience store.
 The reason why using touchscreen technology in these works was using fingers to controller these instruments directly was more convenient than using a keyboard or mouse.
 About ten years ago, a "personal digital assistant" (PDA), had been the most outstanding electronic instrument which used touchscreen technology.
 It was controlled by its stylus.
 However, this technology was still not interested from people enough.
-Recently, touchscreen technology become highly interesting immediately.
-According to previous mentioned, the most of current common electronic devices such as smart phones, tablets or even personal computers, all contain touchscreen technology.
+Recently, touchscreen technology become highly interesting immediately due to the Apple Inc.'s innovation was made "The iPhone".
+Due to "iPhone phenomena" stimulated the touchscreen technology in electronic applications, many companies try to develop their own touchscreen systems for electronic devices market share (Sanook, 2009).
+According to previous mentioned, the most of current common electronic devices such as smartphones, tablets or even personal computers, all contain touchscreen technology.
 The unlimited demand and popularity of these electronic devices are driving forces of the touchscreen technology development in the future.

 Normally, there are three components used in touchscreen technology: First, "the touch sensor" which is a panel with a touch responsive surface.
 In generally, touch sensor has an electrical current running through and touching the screen causes a voltage change.
 The voltage change signals the location of the touching.
 Second, "the controller" is the hardware that converts the voltage changes on the sensor into signals which computer or other devices can receive.
 Third, "software" which tells the electronic devices what's happening on the sensor and takes the information coming from the controller.
 Then, it will allow the electronic devices to respond accordingly.

-Walker, (2012) reported that even there were several types of touch sensor, but there have been only four types which were commonly used in general electronic devices.
-Those are capacitive, resistive, piezoelectric, and multi-component technology.
+Walker, (2012) reported that even there were several types of touchscreen system, but there have been only two types which were commonly used in general electronic devices.
+Those are capacitive and resistive touchscreen.